mkuthan/raspberry-ansible/README.md

 # Raspberry PI Configuration

-My private Raspberry Pi infrastructure as a code.
-Do not touch anything by hand, use Ansible.
+My private Raspberry Pi installation at home.

+* Do not touch anything by hand, use Ansible.
+* If something is hard to automate, document it.

+## Manual setup

-## Install image
+### Install image

 Download Raspberry Pi OS Lite image from https://www.raspberrypi.org/software/operating-systems/.